Standing Order 22

 (iv) have a close personal, professional or contractual relationship with any other member of the examination committee.

-5 Each of the three appointed assessors shall send to the Pro Vice-Chancellor a detailed and independent report as to the scope, quality and originality of the works, stating whether in his/her opinion the degree should be awarded.
+5 Each of the three appointed assessors shall send to the Pro Vice-Chancellor a detailed and independent report as to the scope, quality and originality of the works, stating whether in their opinion the degree should be awarded.

 6 The reports of the three assessors shall be submitted by the Pro Vice-Chancellor to the Internal Committee which shall present a report, including a recommendation as to the award of the degree, to the Research Degrees Board.
 The Research Degrees Board shall make the final decision on the candidature.